 Capital Assets.
-The School purchased new facilities at the end of the year.
+The School purchased new facilities at the end of the prior year, and continued with remodeling and renovations during the current year.
 Please refer to the note to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the School's capital asset activity.

 Debt Administration.
-There was a decrease in the School's liability for compensated absences during the year.
-Also, the School obtained a long-term mortgage at the end of the year in order to purchase its facilities.
-Please refer to a note to the accompanying financial statements entitled Long-Term Liabilities for more detailed information about the School's long-term debt activity.
+The School incurred no new debts and made scheduled payments on existing obligations.
+Please refer to the note to the accompanying financial statements entitled Long-Term Liabilities for more detailed information about the School's long-term debt activity.